I hugged Mom. We stood outside Santiago de Compostela Cathedral breathing in relief. It had been quite the journey.

 The next day there were two things we wanted to focus on.
 We decided to take in as much as possible and we needed to book our train ticket up the coast.

 Rambling through the tiled and cobbled streets we accidentally stumbled into São Bento train station.
 My friend Carla jokingly said that it was the most beautiful train station in the world, and it’s hard to disagree!

 The vestibule is framed by pilasters, covered in azulejo tile creating large “paintings” representing historical events in Portuguese history.
 There are approximately 20,000 tiles, dating from 1905–1916, and were composed by Jorge Colaço.
 It’s a stunning piece of architecture that’s absolutely breathtaking.

 The friendliness of the Tripeiros (Porto people) was astounding and their smiles stand out in clear memory.
-A man dressed to the nines laughing and waving his Panama hat to Mom; the ticket man in São Bento patiently guiding us through the process; the cellist serenading passersby – the place was simply ALIVE.
+There’s the man dressed to the nines laughing and waving his Panama hat to Mom; the ticket man in São Bento who patiently guided us through the process and the cellist serenading passersby – the place was simply ALIVE.

 We spent the rest of the day exploring the city at our own pace, enjoying little moments and re-discovering again the joy of travelling together.

 While we didn’t get time to try Porto’s famous Francesinha, we had no doubt that we would make our way back to this haven in Portugal.

 - Get the metro from the airport into Porto.
 While it might be tempting to hail a taxi, the metro is really easy to use and you can get into the centre easily.
 Don’t be afraid to ask for help using the ticket machines.